Fall Creek State Recreation Area

 Yes, Fall Creek Swimming Holes, Willamette National Forest is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Fall Creek Swimming Holes, Willamette National Forest is a creek swimming holes on Fall Creek located in OR, near EUGENE.
+Fall Creek Swimming Holes, Willamette National Forest is a creek swimming holes on Fall Creek located in Oregon, near Eugene.
 Plan a visit to the Dolly Varden swimming hole on Fall Creek.
 Find directions, safety tips, and what to expect at this unofficial Oregon spot.

 There are numerous N. F. camping areas near here